-(Number of entries in column H + Number of entries in column I) ÷ Number of hours worked by all employees × 200,000 hours = DART incidence rate You can use the same formula to calculate incidence rates for other variables such as cases involving restricted work activity (column (I)) on Form 300A), cases involving skin disorders substitute the appropriate total for these cases, from Form 300A, into the formula in place of he total number of injuries and illnesses.
+(Number of entries in column H + Number ofentries in column I) \div Number of hours worked by all employees $\times 200,000$ hours = DART incidence rate You can use the same formula to calculate involving restricted work activity (column (1) on Form 300A), cases involving skin disorders (column (M-2) on Form 300A), case, just substitute the appropriate total for these cases, from Form 300A, into the formula in place of the total number of injuries and illnesses.

-What can I compare my incidence
+What can I compare my incidence rate to?